 Catherine Frances Severn Burrow, local artist and historian, the daughter of John Severn Burrow was instrumental in the setting up of the Barnleigh Housing Association.
 Quoting from the Malvern Gazette of 2010:

-Catherine Severn Burrow once described Great Malvern as 'a little city set on a hill'.
+Catherine Severn Burrow once described Great Malvern as 'a little city set on a hill' (ref 2).
 The annotated photograph below shows the centre of Great Malvern viewed from Guarlford; click image to enlarge.

 The Centre of Great Malvern

 During WWII many military units were based in Malvern.
-One of these was the secret RAF Telecommunications Research Establishment (TRE) which began life at Bawdsey Manor, moved to Worth Matravers, Swanage, following an unsuccessful move to Dundee, and finally was based in Malvern at the Boys' College.
+One of these was the secret RAF Telecommunications Research Establishment (TRE) which began life at Bawdsey Manor, moved to Worth Matravers, Swanage, following an unsuccessful move to Dundee, and finally moved to Malvern Boys' College in 1942.

-Accounts of TRE have been published by a former scientist Dr Ernest Putley who died in 2009 and others.
+Interesting accounts of TRE have been published by former scientist Dr Ernest Putley who died in 2009 (ref 3), Michael Bragg (ref 4), and Reg Batt (ref 5), while the reminiscences of residents who lived in Malvern during WWII can be found in (ref 6).

 A flying accident